toxyl/ossh/README.md

 The subdirectory `ffs/sandboxes` contains OverlayFS sandboxes per host IP.
 This is where a bot's file system changes end up.

 ## Fake Shell
 Once a bot connects to oSSH and requests a shell, it will interact with the Fake Shell.
-That parses the bots input into instructions and tries to evaluate them.
+That parses the bots' input into instructions and tries to evaluate them.
 To do so it extracts the command and executes a series of steps to generate a response.
 The `commands` section of the config allows you to customize oSSHs responses to commands.
 They are evaluated in the following order:

 ### `rewriters` (config)
-These are pairs of regular expressions and replacements which will be executed in the given order on any user/bot input.
+These are pairs of regular expressions and replacements that will be executed in the given order on any user/bot input.
 Be aware that recordings are made after rewriters have been applied, i.e. your recorded payloads may not reflect the payload as given by the bot.

 ### `exit` (config)
-If a command matches this list the connection will be terminated with a time-wasting response that consists of a repeated sequence of a space followed by a backspace which makes it look empty but potentially take a long time to process.
-How often that sequence is repeated is random, at least one will be send, at most one thousand.
+If a command matches this list the connection will be terminated with a time-wasting response that consists of a repeated sequence of a space followed by a backspace which makes it look empty but potentially takes a long time to process.
+How often that sequence is repeated is random, at least one will be sent, at most one thousand.

 ### `simple` (config)
 These are pairs with a command to match and a response.
 Responses can use some template variables so one can, e.g., simulate the `whoami` command.
 Available variables are: